Frequently Asked Questions

 If you have a Gateway account, you can reset your password in three ways.

 • Reset Your Password via Text Message – Gateway sends a text message to the phone number that the state has on file.
-The text message has a one-time-pin that you will use to reset your password.
+The text message has a one-time PINthat you will use to reset your password.

 • Reset Your Password by Answering Security Questions – You can answer the security questions you defined/answered when you created your Gateway account.
-You have three chances to get the answer correctly.
+You have three chances to get the answer correct.
 If you answer your security questions incorrectly after three tries, your account will be locked.
 If your account is locked, you will need to call the Customer Contact Center (1-877-423-4746) to have your account unlocked.

 Other-Language Resources